 Nowadays, people aren't looking for 5-star writing; they're looking for useful and helpful knowledge and want to learn from those who share their expertise.

-If you want great rankings, then you must write posts or create videos that are super informative.
-Your content should cover a consumer topic, need or challenge in-depth that helps a user make a more informed buying decision - even if not your product.
+You must write informative posts or create videos if you want great rankings.
+Your content should cover a consumer topic, need, or challenge in depth, helping a user make a more informed buying decision - even if not your product.

 3. Ecommerce Keyword Research

 Years ago, if someone searched for "books," the search engines would find the most suitable pages that mentioned the word "books" frequently.
-So marketers would often use a black hat SEO technique called 'keyword stuffing' to get their pages ranked highly.
+So marketers often use a black hat SEO technique called 'keyword stuffing' to rank their pages highly.
 It worked for a time.
 But, this led to horrible customer experiences and ultimately prompted Google to change its algorithms.

 Now, you must use keywords in your content in more creative ways than ever before.
 You'll want to steer clear of big, broad keywords that have entirely too much competition (think "cars" or "planners" or "soccer balls", for example.)

 So, instead of using "planner" as your main keyword, try ranking for "fitness planner for busy moms" or "Beachbody coach success planner."
-The key to success with this tactic is to do plenty of keyword research before picking your specific longtail keywords.
+The key to success with this tactic is doing plenty of keyword research before picking specific longtail keywords.

 Keyword Analysis

 You don't even need to pay for anything fancy to get these metrics, either.
 You can use Google's Keyword Planner for free to find the terms that are most often searched for in your particular industry.
-Play around on the tool and make lists of all of the ways people could search for your products.
+Play around on the tool and list all the ways people could search for your products.

 4. Create a Great User Experience

-There have been so many updates to search engine's algorithms with many targeted at reducing spam, shady tactics, and nefarious internet scammers.
-The end goal has always been to provide a great user experience for internet searchers, and that should be your end goal, as well.
+There have been many updates to search engine algorithms, with many targeted at reducing spam, shady tactics, and nefarious internet scammers.
+The end goal has always been to provide a great user experience for internet searchers, which should also be your end goal.

 User-friendly Store Organization